 The weathermen forecast Aurora Borealis for the night we were there, but we didn’t catch any.
 We just stared at the fabulous stars instead.

 Monday we woke up, ate a huge breakfast with our 41 friends, and departed up Kinsman Ridge for the 4100 foot summit of Cannon Mountain.
 The trail was rougher than we expected, but we made it.

 It was a weird feeling running into tourists in flip-flops at the summit after hiking all morning.
 We joined them for a sandwich in the cafe and then rode the tram back to the valley.

-Back to Seeking the Peak: After conquering Beth’s first 4000-footer this week, we don’t feel to shabby about not attempting the big hike.
+Back to Seeking the Peak: After conquering Beth’s first 4000-footer this week, we don’t feel too shabby about not attempting the Big Hike.
 We will probably christen the new Honda on the auto road and then hike to a waterfall somewhere in the valley.
 Unless we start to feel ambitious again. . .